 - Located in Worcester, Massachusetts (pop.
 181,000), 40 miles west of Boston

-- Clark was the first school in the country to offer a five-year bachelor’s and master’s degree program with the fifth year tuition-free.
-Annually, 25% of students partake in one of fourteen of these fifth-year programs.
+- Clark was the first school in the country to offer an accelerated five-year bachelor’s and master’s degree program with the fifth year tuition-free.
+Annually, 1 in 3 students partake in one of fourteen accelerated programs.

 - Clark’s Strassler Family Center for Holocaust and Genocide Studies is the only center of its type in the world; Clark offers the only Ph.D. in Holocaust and Genocide Studies in the country.

 - Clark has been recognized by Rugg’s Recommendations on Colleges as the #1 institution in the United States for undergraduate study in geography.